RaimundoDiaz/google-wallet-passes/article.md

 Digital wallet passes have become increasingly popular for loyalty programs, event tickets, and more, offering convenience for both users and businesses.
 After spending a couple months of development and research into creating a web service for Google and Apple Wallet using Node.js, I noticed a significant gap in available online resources on this topic.
 This article aims to bridge that gap by providing a comprehensive guide for developers interested in implementing similar services.

 In this article, I will walk you through the process of creating and updating passes for Google Wallet.
+I also cover the process for [Apple Wallet here](https://github.com/RaimundoDiaz/apple-wallet-passes).

 ## Table of Contents